Geothermal areas of Yellowstone

 Prehistoric Native American artifacts have been found at Mammoth Hot Springs and other geothermal areas in Yellowstone.
 Some accounts state that the early people used hot water from the geothermal features for bathing and cooking.
 In the 19th century Father Pierre-Jean De Smet reported that natives he interviewed thought that geyser eruptions were "the result of combat between the infernal spirits".
 The Lewis and Clark Expedition traveled north of the Yellowstone area in 1806.
 Local natives that they came upon seldom dared to enter what we now know is the caldera because of frequent loud noises that sounded like thunder and the belief that the spirits that possessed the area did not like human intrusion into their realm.
 The first white man known to travel into the caldera and see the geothermal features was John Colter, who had left the Lewis and Clark Expedition.
 He described what he saw as "hot spring brimstone".
 Beaver trapper Joseph Meek recounted in 1830 that the steam rising from the various geyser basins reminded him of smoke coming from industrial smokestacks on a cold winter morning in Pittsburgh, Pennsylvania.
 In the 1850s famed trapper Jim Bridger called it "the place where Hell bubbled up".

 Types of features found in the park

 The heat that drives geothermal activity in the Yellowstone area comes from brine (salty water) that is 1.5-3 mi below the surface.
 This is actually below the solid volcanic rock and sediment that extends to a depth of 3,000 to 6,000 feet (900 to 1,800 m) and is inside the hot but mostly solid part of the pluton that contains Yellowstone's magma chamber.
-Hot springs and mudpots dot the landscape between the geyser basin and Shoshone Lake.
+At that depth the brine is superheated to temperatures that exceed 400 F but is able to remain a liquid because it is under great pressure (like a huge pressure cooker).

+Convection of the churning brine and conduction from surrounding rock transfers heat to an overlaying layer of fresh groundwater.
+Movement of the two liquids is facilitated by the highly fractured and porous nature of the rocks under the Yellowstone Plateau.
+Some silica is dissolved from the fractured rhyolite into the hot water as it travels through the fractured rock.
+Part of this hard mineral is later redeposited on the walls of the cracks and fissures to make a nearly pressure-tight system.
+Silica precipitates at the surface to form either geyserite or sinter, creating the massive geyser cones, the scalloped edges of hot springs, and the seemingly barren landscape of geyser basins.

+There are at least five types of geothermal features found at Yellowstone: